 Your calendar needs to look good enough that people actually want to hang it up.
 Include:

-You can use tools like Canva for design and a local print shop for production.
+Use tools like Canva for design and a local print shop for production.
 Budget $0.50–$1.50 per calendar depending on quantity and quality.

-This is where the money comes in.
 Five tips to maximize sales:

 Make each drawing an event.
 Even a 30-second Facebook Live video of you pulling a number from a hat builds excitement.
 Tag winners (with their permission), congratulate them publicly, and remind everyone that their number is still in the pool for next time.